-Non-healing, Recurrent Venous Stasis Ulcer with Chronic Lipodermatosclerosis
+Case Study: Non-Healing, Recurrent Venous Stasis Ulcer With Chronic Lipodermatosclerosis

 Authors: Tae An Choi ANP-BC, Hiral Patel PA-BC, Nay Htyte MD FACC and Back Kim MD FACC.